-The practice had systems and processes for learning, quality assurance, continuous improvement and innovation.
+The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
 Staff kept records of the results of these audits and the resulting action plans and improvements.